Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Molecular Dynamics simulations of Carbon Plasmas

 Comparing Fig.~\ref{colormapPurg} to Fig.~6 from Ref.~\onlinecite{Barker71}, we find that the agreement/disagreement between ddcMD and L9061 essentially follows the region of validity predicted by Barker when the Purgatorio ionization of the K-shell is used as the baseline for comparison.
 We also note that the underlying electron thermal model for the L9061 equation of state table is based on Purgatorio as a point of consistency for this comparison between the theoretical models.
 For most of the cases where the ddcMD internal energies agree with the L9061 table we also find that the pressures computed via ddcMD agree with L9061.
 In the cases studied here, we found one exception on the 3.5 g/cc isochore at $T= 2.32 \times 10^6$~K ($T=200$~eV).
-This particular point bears further investigation, though the present hypothesis is that this is an anomaly in the equation of state of the ions in L9061.
-We find that the inclusion of the Pauli potential generally improves agreement with the L9061 model relative to simulations without a Pauli potential for most temperatures.
-For the highest temperatures studied, which are approaching the ideal gas limit where the thermal energy is much greater than the interaction energy of the system, the Pauli potential has little impact on the computed EOS.